 They fight with full effectiveness through any of their front 3 hexes, except when their opponent is another two hex unit and each only has 1 hex in the other’s front hexes (offset from each other, in other words, instead of 2 out of 3 enemy front hexes occupied).
-When twp two hex units on enemy sides touch with only 1 hex each, they both melee with reduced effectiveness.
+When two two-hex units from enemy forces touch with only 1 hex each, they both melee with reduced effectiveness.

-Non-active two hex units can fight every one hex enemy that attacks them, even 3 such in the same impulse, at full effectiveness if 4 SPs or more and in good order.
-They remain 2 hex units even if reduced to 1-3 SPs, they just fight with reduced effectiveness once that happens (and normally also -2 QL for being under 50% of initial strength).
+Non-active two hex units can fight every one hex enemy that attacks them, even 3 such in the same impulse, at full effectiveness if 7 SPs or more and in good order.
+They remain 2 hex units even if reduced to 1 SP, they just fight with reduced effectiveness once below 7 SP happens.
+Of course they may rout before that, etc.